 The STRONGs of Ulster, Ireland, Chapter 12

-The “STRONG Family” section of this site is divided into 12 chapters and 9 appendices.
+The “STRONG Family” section of this site is divided into 13 chapters and 9 appendices.
 Please read in sequence by following the links at the bottom of each page or use the “Quick Nav” at top right.
 Note that the chapters develop the story of our family and the appendices contain supporting data… for example the Descendancy Report in Appendix 1 with BDM records and photos of family members.
 Note the styles: links to individual images: …#20 ; citation of sources: …ix) If you wish to select individual chapters, please click on the top left link to the Sitemap page.

 Contents of this Website are subject to Copyright © by Philip Strong, & allow fair academic use.